EvidentSecurity/esp-sdk-java/docs/AzureGroupsApi.md

 AzureGroupsApi apiInstance = new AzureGroupsApi();
-Integer azureGroupId = 56; // Integer | The ID of the Azure group associated with this memberhsip Integer externalAccountId = 56; // Integer | The ID of the External Account associated with this memberhsip String include = "include_example"; // String | Related objects that can be included in the response:  organization, sub_organization, team, scan_intervals, disabled_signatures, suppressions, azure_group, credentials See Including Objects for more information. try {
+Integer azureGroupId = 56; // Integer | The ID of the Azure group associated with this memberhsip Integer externalAccountId = 56; // Integer | The ID of the External Account associated with this memberhsip String include = "include_example"; // String | Related objects that can be included in the response:  organization, sub_organization, team, scan_intervals, disabled_signatures, suppressions, azure_group See Including Objects for more information. try {
     ExternalAccount result = apiInstance.addExternalAccount(azureGroupId, externalAccountId, include);
     System.out.println(result);